chromaui/learnstorybook.com/content/angular/en/data.md

 }
 ```

-Then we’ll need to wire up the `NgxsModule` two our root and feature Angular modules.
+Then we’ll need to wire up the `NgxsModule` to our root and feature Angular modules.
 First go to `src/tasks/task.module.ts`

 ```typescript
 import { NgModule } from '@angular/core';